|Support||Help Desk, Chat, Videos, Phone, Knowledge Base & Social Media|

 Is HostGator Worth It?

-If you are looking for a reliable, affordable, open hosting company for your WordPress site – you’ll do well with HostGator.
+If you are looking for a reliable, affordable, open hosting company for your WordPress site – you can’t go wrong with HostGator.
 I have many sites hosted there, and they’ve served me well.
-Get a HostGator plan.

-If you’d rather go with an independent company (ie, not owned by Newfold Digital) with great support (though a bit more pricey), then I also recommend InMotion Hosting.
+If you’d rather go with an independent company (i.e., not owned by Newfold Digital) with great support (though a bit more pricey), then I recommend InMotion Hosting.

-If you’re trying to sort through all the various hosting options – I put together the best web hosting services guide.
+And if you’re still sorting through the various hosting options – check out my best web hosting services guide.